ASHP Leadership Agenda Item

 Promote pharmacists as the health care professional that is accountable for the medication-therapy outcomes of patients.

-- To demonstrate the vital role of health-system pharmacists and pharmacy students in the medication management of disease states and patient safety;
+- To demonstrate the vital role of health-system pharmacists and pharmacy students in patient safety and continuity of care issues;

 SSHP Project Ideas

-- Invite local practitioners to participate in a panel or roundtable discussion regarding healthcare worker immunization and the impact on patient safety; and
+- Invite local practitioners to participate in a panel or roundtable discussion regarding patient safety and continuity of care issues;

-- Partner with local hospitals/health systems and/or state affiliates to participate in initiatives involving healthcare worker influenza immunization during National Influenza Vaccine Week.
+- Partner with local hospitals or health systems and/or state affiliates to participate in initiatives involving patient safety and continuity of care issues.